Watch Travis Scott perform his first major headline show since Astroworld in London

 — AB (@Adam__Baines) August 6, 2022

-Notably, the night saw Scott perform ‘God’s Country’, a thus-far-unreleased track featuring Kanye West lifted from his forthcoming fourth studio album, ‘Utopia’.
+Notably, the night saw Scott perform ‘God’s Country’ – a thus-far-unreleased track featuring Kanye West – lifted from his upcoming fourth studio album, ‘Utopia’.
+He also performed the unreleased song ‘Lost Forever’.

 TRAVIS SCOTT PERFORMED A NEW SONG FROM UTOPIA pic.twitter.com/XntxNkwYxF